shamansir/shamansir.github.io/index.md

 ## About

 My real name is **Anton Kotenko**.
 Definitely a geek and kind of musician and kind of VJ.
-I was born in _Saint-Petersburg, Russia_ in March of 1984, at my age of 24 I moved to _Odessa, Ukraine_ and after living there for a few years (lovely city and people!), I moved to _Munich, Germany_ in 2012.
-For work and leisure, I am a software/frontend developer starting from 2003 which makes me 21 years being in this shit and I still really like it! :).
+I was born in _Saint-Petersburg, Russia_ in March of 1984, at my age of 24 I moved to _Odessa, Ukraine_ and after living there for a few years (lovely city and people[^1]), I moved to _Munich, Germany_ in 2012.
+For work and leisure.
+I am a software/frontend developer starting from 2003 which makes me 21 years being in this shit and I still really love it! :).
 You can find my complete [[Lebenslauf]] here, which is the German word for _'How my life runs'_ or _'The story of my life'_ or _'How my life was ruined'_ as well.
 Also below is the list of my other passions, I mean, other than programming.

+I prefer to mix these passions together sometimes, so that even some of my work responsibilities included art or procedurally generative art: like, writing JS Player for [Animatron](https://www.animatron.com/) project, which is now called Animatron Studio.
+And, in JetBrains we formed a team of [Computational Arts](https://cai.jetbrains.com/) where I worked for 5 years.

+In 2020, with the band _The Unriders_ we also have recorded a russian-hip-hop album about Munich, called [Мюнхен](https://www.youtube.com/watch?v=_9fTO_KBt6A) (you can find it on Spotify / Apple Music / ... as well).

-I am in the Internet for a long time, being really scoofy, so I change my nicknames periodically (the current one I prefer the most, for the moment), so you may happen to know me under one of my other nicknames:
+I am in the Internet for a long time, a really scoofy being, so I change my nicknames periodically, so you may happen to know me under one of my other nicknames:

 * Ulric Wilfred
 * `shamansir` or `shaman_sir`